th2-net/th2-codec-generic/codec-ntg/README.md

 **com.exactpro.sf.externalapi.codec.impl.ExternalNtgCodecFactory**

 ### Implementation parameters
 This codec doesn't have any specific configuration.
-All decoding/encoding relies on the specified dictionary.
+All the decoding/encoding relies on the specified dictionary.